tari-project/tari/docs/src/btc_atomic_swap.md

 # BTC Atomic swap

-This is a short document detailing how to do a Bitcoin - Tari atomic swap
+This is a short document detailing how to do a Bitcoin - Taiji atomic swap

 ## BTC setup

 The following dependencies are required:

-* Tari wallet
+* Taiji wallet

 * Bitcoind (only for BTC atomic swaps, replace with other wallets for other coins)